aws-samples/faropt/README.md

 ![](./FarOpt.png)

-This architecture is a bare bones template of how you can run optimization models in a serverless fashion on Fargate.
+This architecture is a bare bones template of how you can run optimization models in a serverless fashion on AWS Fargate and Lambda.
 The Open source SDK can be used to submit optimization tasks and receive logs.
 Fargate will launch the container, run your code, push logs to cloudwatch and exit - you only pay for the seconds that this _optimzation task_ runs.
+Similarly, Lambda will run your code and push logs to cloudwatch and exit.

 Currently supported frameworks inlcude: